moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 By enabling this setting you can invert the default light navbar to a dark one with white links.

-#### Navigation menu

-##### Navigation menu item icons

-If this setting is enabled (default), icons will be added to corresponding navigation items of the sliding side menu.
-Root nodes, that group other items together won't get an icon to underline their heading character.
-If disabled, no icons in front of the items will be shown.

-Please note: This is an all or nothing setting.
-It is only possible to display or hide icons for all suitable menu items at once.

 Further improvements to Boost core theme
 ----------------------------------------